RepoDynamics/PyPackIT/docs/website/source/manual/index.md

 in your software development process, this section covers everything you need to know to fully leverage {{pp_meta.name}}'s capabilities.
+Acting as the main source of information for new and experienced users alike, it also provides a full reference of all {{pp_meta.name}}'s available configurations and options that can be set to fully customize it according to your project's specific needs.

 ::::{grid} 1 2 2 2
 :gutter: 3